-At Spring Budget 2020, the government announced several measures to help businesses face the coronavirus crisis (eg suspending business rates).
+At Spring Budget 2020, the government announced several measures to help businesses face the coronavirus pandemic (eg suspending business rates).

-One of these measures is the ‘Coronavirus Job Retention Scheme’ (CJRS), which is a temporary scheme open to UK employers that had created and started a PAYE payroll scheme on 19 March 2020 (extended from 28 February 2020) and which applies to staff furloughed on or before 10 June 2020.
-The CJRS is in operation from 1 March 2020 until 31 October 2020.
-It is designed to support employers whose operations have been severely affected by coronavirus and which would otherwise have to make redundancies.
+One of these measures was the ‘Coronavirus Job Retention Scheme’ (CJRS), which was a temporary scheme generally open to UK employers with a PAYE payroll scheme (subject to certain eligibility requirements).
+The CJRS came into operation on 1 March 2020 and, after several extensions, continued to operate until 30 September 2021.
+It was designed to support employers whose operations had been severely affected by coronavirus and which would otherwise have had to make redundancies.

-until 31 July 2020, 80% of a worker’s wages, up to a monthly cap of £2,500, plus employer National Insurance contributions (NICs) and pension contributions—the value of the pension contributions that can be claimed under the CJRS until 31 July 2020 is discussed in What pension contributions are covered by the CJRS until 31 July 2020? below
+until 31 July 2020, 80% of a worker’s wages, up to a monthly cap of £2,500, plus employer National Insurance contributions (NICs) and pension contributions—the value of the pension contributions that could be claimed under the CJRS until 31 July 2020 is discussed in Coronavirus Job Retention Scheme—the pensions implications [Archived] below

 in August 2020, just 80% of a worker’s wages, up to a monthly cap of £2,500.
-Employer NICs and pension contributions are no longer covered by the CJRS from 1 August 2020, so that the employer will have to pay
+Employer NICs and pension contributions were no longer covered by the CJRS from 1 August 2020, so that the employer had

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.